mkmat/ETH-Computational-Thinking-Labs/README.md

 ## Collaboration tool: GitHub<a name="github"></a>

 Create your personal GitHub account at www.github.com

+Check your settings like email notifactions etc. under 'Settings'.

 ## Write and Run python3 scripts in vscode<a name="vscode"></a>